dba-git/kafka_smart_rebalancer/README.md

 # Why a(nother) Kafka rebalancer

-I wrote this Kafka rebalancer because I was unhappy with the one provided by Kafka itself.
+I wrote this Kafka rebalancer because I was unhappy with the official one which comes with Kafka.

 The official rebalancer creates a random layout resulting in unnecessary data reallocation over the Kafka cluster.

 This rebalancer instead tries to minimize the amount of partitions moved.